lConstantine/test-swapi/README.md

 - Redux toolkit
 - AntD

+You can play with the app here: https://lconstantine.github.io/test-swapi/

-Get the app running locally by cloning the repo and using the basic create-react-app script:
+or get it running locally by cloning the repo and using the basic create-react-app script:

 ### `npm start`